tomerd/shaft/readme.md

 * dependency injection at the controller layer

-### shaft utilized the following open source libraries:
-...

 ****************************************************
 		   WORK IN PROGRESS
 	this project is still in incubation
 ****************************************************

-#### TODO
+### TODO
 * scaffolding
-* plugins architecture for view engine, rdbms data apater, jetty, other parts
+* plugins architecture for web server
-* session facrory or some other, better mechanisim for session managenment
+* better mechanisim for session managenment
-* integrate scalate
 * integrate unfiltered?